imranariffin/django-test-data-migrations/README.md

 1. Runs your data migration test very fast.
 2. Encourages developers to write data-related Django migrations separately from model definition related Django migrations
 3. Writing tests for data related migrations is extremely important, but is either tricky to do or takes a long time to run.
-This library intends to make that easy
+This library intends to testing data migrations easy and fast

 ## Development